 Cut out photos from magazines or color books to create letter collages for each letter.
 Be sure to add this to your alphabet books!

-Grab a container for your recycling bin or this cool tiny trash can and craft it into a fun monster.
-Have the kiddos feed the monster the letters her in hungry for as you all them out, or sort them.
-For example today he only wants uppercase or letters with only straight lines, etc.
+Grab a container for your recycling bin or this cool tiny trash can and craft it into a fun dinosaur or monster.
+Have the kiddos feed the monster the letters.
+Check out the DIY and How-to video!

 25. Search and Find

-This is when you show the kiddo a letter flash card and have them look all around for a matching letter.
-Could be in a book or just anywhere in the house.
+You show the kiddo a letter flashcard and have them look all around for a matching letter.
+It could be in a book or just anywhere in the house.
 We even play this game in the car while driving sometimes.
+In all my Busy Boxes I include a letter wand!
+They are great for seeking out letters during this game!

 Save up any kind of bottle cap!
 When you have 26, that will be enough to write one uppercase letter on each cap.
 Then write the corresponding lowercase letters on some cardboard and have the kiddos match up the letters.
-Here is a link to another blog full with instructions on how to create this game!
+Check out my How-To video to make your own set!